Volume 2 - Better Homes and Ruins - The Life and Adventures of Sir Edelbert Spore

 “Dish dish” the daemon chirped as it swallowed the gem once again.

 As he moved around the room the dirtamancer plucked a couple of surface gems from the wall.
-Each cost a tiny bit of juice to remove from the wall but all told he claimed 4500 quickly in gems, without clearing the room.
+Each cost a tiny bit of juice to remove from the wall but all told he claimed twenty-five hundred quickly in gems, without clearing the room.

 “Do you want this?”
-Edelbert held out a violet gem to Turnip, worth about 1500 schmuckers.
-Who in turn grabbed the gem and swallowed it without a word.
+Edelbert held out a violet gem to Turnip, worth about seven hundred fifty schmuckers.
+The daemon grabbed the gem and swallowed it without a word.

 “I was thinking that you should use your Chant on me again.
 The bioluminescence is interesting but I want to see what else I might get.”
 Spore said as he began to walk for the exit.